Track and prevent migration data loss

 Select the batch you would like to inspect.
 Click View details in the information pane on the right.

 Select the user you would like to inspect.
 Click Skipped item details in the information pane on the right.

 Determine the identity of the user you wish to investigate.

 $userStats = Get-MigrationUserStatistics -Identity firstname.lastname@example.org -IncludeSkippedItems $userStats.SkippedItems | ft -a Subject, Sender, DateSent, ScoringClassifications

 Inspect the information about skipped items provided in the SkippedItems property on the userStats object.

 How to opt in or opt out of using DataConsistencyScore

-If neither the BadItemLimit parameter nor the LargeItemLimit parameter are specified, or if the boxes in the Exchange admin center wizard are left blank, then the new migration method and DataConsistencyScore are used.
+If neither the BadItemLimit parameter nor the LargeItemLimit parameter is specified, or if the boxes in the classic Exchange admin center wizard are left blank, then the new migration method and DataConsistencyScore are used.

-The BadItemLimit and LargeItemLimit parameters will be completely replaced by DataConsistencyScore at a future date.
+The BadItemLimit and LargeItemLimit parameters will be completely replaced by DataConsistencyScore in January 2021.